HHS/simpler-grants-gov/documentation/decisions/adr/2024-03-04-logging-monitoring.md

 - Platform UX: we want a platform that is easy to use and learn, for a variety of roles in the organization
 - Capabilities: we want a platform that satisfies a variety of production operations needs
-- Cost: we want a cost-effective platform
+- Cost: we want a cost-effective platform.
+Note that this ADR does not attempt to calculate the prices of various platforms directly.
 - (...?)

 ## Options